YashvanthSankar/YashvanthSankar/README.md

 - 👋 Hi, I’m @YashvanthSankar
 - 🌱 I’m currently learning DSA and Web Development
-- 💞️ I’m open to collaborate on LinkedIn, Github and Instagram
+- 💞️ I’m open to collaborate on GitHub
 - 📫 How to reach me : https://www.instagram.com/yashvanth191206/

 <!---